 The Company continues to extend charitable support to local organisations and to 'In Blooms'.
 Our support has assisted numerous schools, our nominated Centre charities of the year, Surrey Wildlife Trust, The Lightbox, Phyllis Tuckwell Hospice, the Greenfingers Charity, The Richmond Concert Society and many others.
-During the year we became a more formal supporter of Perennial (formerly the Gardeners' Royal Benevolent Society) through their partnership scheme.
+During the year we continued our support of Perennial (formerly the Gardeners' Royal Benevolent Society) through their partnership scheme.